masesgroup/JNet/src/documentation/articles/API_extensibility.md

 public void Put(K key, V value) => IExecute("put", key, value);
 ```

-This is a void method, using **IExecute** the user of the library can invoke the `Put` method on the class and execute the Java counterpart.
+This is a void method, using **IExecute** the user of the library can invoke the `Put` method on the class and execute the Java™ counterpart.
 The developer can, anyway, invoke the `put` method directly from the instance of the `Hashtable` class using two different paradigms: **direct** or **dynamic** access.
 The `put` method can be replaced with any method (with or without parameters) of the `Hashtable` class.